tietjinator/clean-cast-tietje/README.md

 3. With this URL you can now add this to any of your favorite podcast apps that accept custom RSS feeds (Apple Podcasts app, VLC Media Player, etc)

+### IOS Users
+Shortcut created by [Noah Kiss](https://github.com/noahkiss) can be found [here](https://github.com/ikoyhn/clean-cast/discussions/59) in the discussions tab to allow for generating your RSS feeds easier.
+View the comments to ensure you are using the most up-to-date version of the shortcut. _Please post any issues related to the shortcut in the discussion_.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap